AviatrixSystems/avxlabs-docs/flightschool_aws/docs/lab3.md

 ### Description

-Now that we have our aws-transit-east set up, we need to establish connectivity between the AWS spoke gateways and the aws-transit-east gateway.
+Now that we have our `aws-transit-east` set up, we need to establish connectivity between the spoke gateways in `us-east-1` and the `aws-transit-east` gateway.
 The spoke gateways have been pre-deployed to save some time, but the process is much the same as the transit gateway you have just deployed.

 ### Validate

 * Go to **_Cloud Fabric -> Gateways -> Spoke Gateways_**.
-* Click the edit button (pencil) behind the **_aws-prod_** gateway.
+* Click the edit button (pencil) behind the **_aws-prod-east_** gateway.

 ![Screenshot](images/lab3-edit-spoke.png)
 _Fig.
 Edit spoke_